 - Suite Professional: Starts at $115 per agent/month (billed annually).

-5. HubSpot Service Hub (Best for teams using HubSpot CRM)
+(Best for teams using HubSpot CRM)

 HubSpot Service Hub helps businesses reduce support tickets by turning common questions into searchable, SEO-friendly help articles.
 If your team already uses HubSpot CRM, everything syncs seamlessly—letting you track customer interactions, automate workflows, and connect self-service content with live support.